BEROCHLU/textreader-online/readme.md

 2. Open `index.html` with your web browser (Chrome, Edge, Firefox, etc.).
 3. Enter English text in the textarea.
 4. Click the [▶️ Read Aloud] button to start reading.
 5. Adjust the [Speed] slider to change the reading speed.
+   The chosen speed will be saved automatically and restored the next time you open the page.
 6. Use the [⏹️ Stop] button to stop reading, or the [🗑️ Clear Text] button to clear the textarea.

 ## Requirements